Lazaros Tsamis

-Lazaros or Lazos Tsamis (Λάζαρος Τσάμης; 1878 in Pisoderi, Florina – 22 November 1933) was an Aromanian merchant who participated in the Macedonian Struggle and later as volunteer leader in the struggle for Northern Epirus in the side of Greece.
+Lazaros or Lazos Tsamis (Λάζαρος Τσάμης; 1878 in Pisoderi, Florina – 22 November 1933) was an Aromanian merchant who participated in the Macedonian Struggle and later volunteered to lead Greece in the struggle for Northern Epirus.

 Personal life

 He was born in the year 1878 in Pisoderi, Florina kaza (region).
 His family originated from Moscopole, North Epirus.
-His parents were Kosmas Tsamis and Anastasia (Sia) Gkerka, who was the daughter of a wealthy merchant of Bitola.
-His family farmed large tracts of vineyards and was one of the richest in the region.
+His parents were Kosmas Tsamis and Anastasia (Sia) Gkerka, the daughter of a wealthy merchant of Bitola.
+His family farmed large tracts of vineyards and were one of the richest in the region.
 His brother was Papastavros Tsamis, a clergyman who took part in the critical phase of the Macedonian Struggle in the region.
 In 1900, his grandfather George (Gakis) Tsamis divided a large amount of property among his children, Demetrius (Mito), Kosmas, Nahum and Stergios Tsamis.
-Lazarus took over the supervision of the premises in Pisoderi, one of the three stores that his father Kosmas inherited.
-During the period from 1900 to 1902, Lazaros Tsamis became a successful merchant and developed a network of shops in Lefkona (Popli), Bilisht, Liqenas of Great Prespa, Drenovë in Korçë, and Nakolec.
-In addition, he leased land in the Prespa lakes by the Ottoman authorities.
-On September 22 1908, Lazaros married Alexandra Pertsi in Pisoderi.
+Lazarus took over the stewardship of the premises in Pisoderi, which was one of the three stores that his father Kosmas inherited.
+From 1900 to 1902, Lazaros Tsamis became a successful merchant and developed a network of shops in Lefkona (Popli), Bilisht, Liqenas of Great Prespa, Drenovë in Korçë, and Nakolec.
+He had also leased land in the Prespa Lakes by the Ottoman authorities.
+On September 22, 1908, Lazaros married Alexandra Pertsi in Pisoderi.
 He had six children with her, Basilios, Pavlos, Stergios, Olga, Antigoni and Xanthippi Tsami.